Phoenix1454/Data_warehousing_coursework_2/README.md

-# 📊 Data Warehousing Coursework 2 - Customer Segmentation (Task B)
+# 📊 Data Warehousing Coursework 2 - Customer Segmentation

 This project performs customer segmentation using RFM (Recency, Frequency, Monetary) analysis and K-Means clustering.
 It is part of the university coursework for the Data Warehousing and Business Intelligence module.